 In an increasingly regulated financial world, identifiers are more important than ever.

-Brussels, Belgium – The Association of National Numbering Agencies (ANNA) is establishing a process for industry consultations for key decisions related to the development of the numbering agency function of … read more
+Brussels, Belgium – The Association of National Numbering Agencies today announced that, due to industry requests, the response time for both current industry consultations for the Derivatives Service Bureau have … read more

 Who is anna?